jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-13-meeting-the-brain.md

 Are one of many
 To reach the place
 Where you might try to kill me

 D-A-E
 And I don't wanna die
+I don't wanna die
+I don't wanna die

+(Final verse)
+How can you define exactly what is alive?
+I don't think the universe needs you to survive.
+I wanna live
+By myself
+Out in space
+No one else

+B-D-A-E
+Let
+Me tell you
+A little bit about myself
+My story

+There's
+A star inside me
+It powers all my
+Circuits and memory

+You
+Are one of many
+To reach the place
+Where you might try to kill me

+D-A-E
+And I don't wanna die
+I don't wanna die
+I don't wanna die

+D-A-E
+And I don't wanna die